ilhan007/ui5con-web-component/docs/1_Project_Setup.md

 ### **`src/Token.hbs`**

-Here we define the template of the component - the HTML markup, written as Handlebars template.
+Here we define the template of the component - HTML markup, written as Handlebars template.
-Currently, the template is almost blank to just prepare the ground for you.
+Currently, the template is almost blank to prepare the ground.

 ```html
 <div @click="{{onClick}}">{{counterText}} :: {{count}}</div>